pfunks/TCTest/test_faq.md

 ## How does Steemit differ from other social media sites?

-Unlike other social media sites where users spend their time adding value to a central, corporate-owned or private platform, Steemit is built on top of a public and decentralized blockchain network called **Steem**.
-Users have the ability to earn digital STEEM and Steem Dollar tokens, and STEEM Power which gives users influence and stake in the platform.
+On other social media sites, users spend time adding their unique value to central, corporate-owned platforms.
+Steemit is built on top of a public and decentralized blockchain network called **Steem**.
+Users have the ability to earn digital STEEM and Steem Dollar tokens, and STEEM Power which gives users stake and influence in the platform.

 ## Does it cost anything to post, comment, or vote?